-We are located inside the Silvertooth Judicial Center at 2002 Ringling Blvd., Sarasota FL 34237.
-See “Where We Are” for more information.
+We are inside the Silvertooth Judicial Center at 2002 Ringling Blvd., Sarasota, FL 34237.

-Parking is available on the street (though generally parking is limited to two hours) or you may park in the parking garage at the corner of Ringling Blvd. and School Ave., across from the Department of Health.
-This is approximately two blocks or less from the Courthouse.
+Parking is available on the street (though generally, parking is limited to two hours).
+Free parking is available at the parking garage at the corner of Ringling Boulevard and School Avenue, across from the Department of Health.
+This is approximately two blocks or less from the judicial center.

 Yes.
 We have three computers for legal research purposes.
 We reserve the right to ask someone to leave if they are not doing legal research or after 30 minutes of use if other patrons are waiting.

-We are a very small space and would prefer that you did not.
+We are a very small space and would prefer that you do not.

 No. In addition to possibly being construed as the unlicensed practice of law (see Florida Statute 454.23), the law is complex and should only be given by a qualified professional (e.g., an attorney).
-Self help and library employees can only give advice limited to simple procedural questions (such as where to go to file a form) or which reference materials might be helpful for your research.
+Self help and library employees can answer simple procedural questions (such as where to go to file a form) or which reference materials might be helpful for your research.

-No, however we have multiple legal dictionaries and other references are available to help you understand unfamiliar language used.
+No; however we have multiple legal dictionaries and other references available to help you understand unfamiliar language and/or terminology.